What is About Blank and Why Do I See it?

 - Select Clear Data.

-- Open Chrome and select the three dot menu icon.
+- Open Chrome and select the three-dot menu icon.

-- Select More Tools and Extensions.
+- Select Extensions.

-- To reset Chrome, open the menu and select Settings.
+- Open the menu and select Settings.

 - Select Reset Settings.